 The office of academic support services has a number of support units available to students.
-These units include the Academic Resource Center (ARC), Writing Center, Language Lab and Student Advisement Center (SAC).
+These units include the Academic Resource Center (ARC), Writing Center, Language Lab and Student Success Center (SSC).

-Student Advisement Center (SAC)
+Student Success Center (SSC)

-The Student Advisement Center (SAC) is an integral part of the academic support services at Vaughn College and is a center committed to fostering a SMART-Standardized Method of Advising, Retaining and Training-driven environment that enables our student body to flourish academically, personally and professionally.
-The SAC is designed to provide students with practical solutions, from the point of admission to graduation, in achieving academic success and maintaining matriculation.
+The Student Success Center (SSC) is an integral part of the academic support services at Vaughn College and is a center committed to fostering a SMART-Standardized Method of Advising,

+Retaining and Training-driven environment that enables our student body to flourish academically, personally and professionally.
+The SSC is designed to provide students with practical solutions, from the point of admission to graduation, in achieving academic success.